-The NRC assists the Board in fulfilling its fiduciary responsibilities relating to assessment of the nomination and selection process of Board members and Senior Management, review of the remuneration framework of Board members and Senior Management, annual review of the effectiveness of the Board, Board Committees, individual Director and Chief Executive Officer.
+The NRC assists the Board in fulfilling its fiduciary responsibilities relating to assessment of the nomination and selection process of Board members and Senior Management, review of the remuneration framework of Board members and Senior Management, annual review of the effectiveness of the Board, Board Committees, individual Directors and the Chief Executive Officer.
 In considering the right candidate for appointment to the Board, the NRC takes into account the required mix of skills, experience and other core competencies that are necessary to enable the Company to achieve its corporate objectives and fulfill its fiduciary responsibilities.

-The NRC functions on the Terms of Reference are approved by the Board.
-The principal duties and responsibilities of NRC are:
+The principal duties and responsibilities of the NRC as per the Terms of Reference approved by Board are:

-- To develop and recommend a formal, clear and transparent remuneration policy and framework for fixing the remuneration for Directors, Chief Executive Officer and key senior officers (including the expatriates, if any) of the Company; - (ii) To recommend specific remuneration packages for Directors, Chief Executive Officer and key senior officers (including the expatriates, if any) of the Company; and - (iii) To review and assess the nomination and selection of the Board, Senior Management (including Chief Executive Officer and expatriates) and Company Secretary, the performance of the Board and Chief Executive Officer, fit and proper assessments, succession planning and training and development needs.
+- (i) To develop and recommend a formal, clear and transparent remuneration policy and framework for fixing the remuneration for Directors, the Chief Executive Officer and key senior officers (including the expatriates, if any) of the Company; - (ii) To recommend specific remuneration packages for Directors, the Chief Executive Officer and key senior officers (including the expatriates, if any) of the Company; and - (iii) To review and assess the nomination and selection of the Board, Senior Management (including the Chief Executive Officer and expatriates) and the Company Secretary, the performance of the Board and Chief Executive Officer, fit and proper assessments, succession planning and training and development needs.

-The members and number of meetings attended by each member of the NRC for the financial year ended 31 December 2020, is as follows:
+The members and number of meetings attended by each member of the NRC for the financial year ended 31 December 2021 is as follows:

-Members NRC Meetings Attended
+Members No. of NRC Meetings Attended

+Kuah Kock Heng, Chairman 5/5

-Choy Khai Choon, Chairman 8/8
+Choy Khai Choon 10/10

-Datin Sunita Mei-Lin Rajakumar 8/8
+Datin Seri Sunita Mei-Lin Rajakumar 10/10

-Philip Seah Cheng Chua 7/7
+Philip Seah Cheng Chua 10/10